-Because of the integration of the spectrum analyzer into the time domain-based acquisition system in the MDO4000B, the acquisition process can be triggered.
-In the previous example, the frequency hopping signal is stable on the display because it is being triggered by the control signal for the hop (the narrow pulse on the Yellow Trace, CH1.
+Because of the integration of the spectrum analyzer into the time-domain-based acquisition system in the MDO4000C, the acquisition process can be triggered.
+In the previous example, the frequency-hopping signal is stable on the display because it is being triggered by the control signal for the hop (the narrow pulse on the Yellow Trace, CH1.

-The MDO adds the following capabilities to the DPO/ MSO4000B Series trigger system:
+The spectrum analyzer options add the following capabilities to the MDO4000C Series trigger system: